dbt-labs/docs.getdbt.com/website/docs/docs/contributing/adapter-development/4-documenting-a-new-adapter.md

 id: "4-documenting-a-new-adapter"
 ---

-If you've already [built](2-building-a-new-adapter), and [tested](3-testing-a-new-adapter) your adapter, it's time to document it so the dbt community will know that it exists and how to use it!
+If you've already [built](2-building-a-new-adapter), and [tested](3-testing-a-new-adapter) your adapter, it's time to document it so the dbt community will know that it exists and how to use it.

 ## Making your adapter available

 Many community members maintain their adapter plugins under open source licenses.
 If you're interested in doing this, we recommend:
-- Hosting on a public git provider (e.g. GitHub, GitLab)
+- Hosting on a public git provider (for example, GitHub or Gitlab)
 - Publishing to [PyPi](https://pypi.org/)
 - Adding to the list of ["Available Adapters"](available-adapters#community-supported) (more info below)